github/vscode-codeql/extensions/ql-vscode/README.md

 ### Using a `codeql` binary on your PATH

-If you already have a `codeql` binary on your path, the extension will use this binary.
+If you already have a `codeql` binary on your PATH, the extension will use this binary.

 ### Manually specify which version of the CodeQL CLI to use